Discus Fin Rot – How to Treat and Prevent It

 Avoid overcrowding of tank

 Take care that the tank is not crowded beyond capacity, and check whether the fishes are fighting between themselves.
 If they are, the fins might get damaged.
 When you choose tank mates for your discus fishes, take care that the mates do not have flowing long fins.
 This is because fin-nipping makes fishes more prone to fin rot problems.
-It is also essential to note that the temperature of water must be sufficiently warm for fishes that are long-finned, given the fact that low water temperature promotes rotting of a fin in such species.
+It is also essential to note that the temperature of the water must be sufficiently warm for fishes that are long-finned, given the fact that low water temperature promotes the rotting of a fin in such species.

 While feeding the fishes, you need to keep the amount low.
 Only feed as much food to the fishes as they can consume in around 3 minutes, two times every day.
 Overfeeding happens to be the commonest mistake that every fish owner commits sometime or the other.
 Feeding too much can make the quality of aquarium water drop, thus fostering the growth of bacteria.
-You need to buy food only in containers of small sizes, which can be used up in a month or two.
+You need to buy Discus food only in containers of small sizes, which can be used up in a month or two.